ZDWO_Z_ALL_high.jpg

 People answered differently based on where they were in their care journey, and questioned “needing” surgery.

-Research led us to make some significant changes:
+Research led us to make some significant changes.
+Here’s the final flow:

 Key changes